kiranmv002/js-from-zero/README.md

 ---

-day 4 done. conditionals are the building blocks of logic 💪
+day 5 done. arrays are everywhere in javascript 💪